Accurate identification of communication between multiple interacting neural populations: Evaluation Metrics

 where perfect alignment is indicated when $\scos = 1$.

-To visualize an inferred effectome (e.g., \Cref{fig:exp1}c, right), we plot arrows with line thickness indicating the corresponding scalar message norm from the inferred effectome.
-We thresholded and clipped these scalars before plotting to improve visual clarity.
-The threshold is determined using $k$-means clustering on the $\||\mu_{m,t}^{j \rightarrow i}||_2$ values, separating them into two groups and omitting the group with smaller values.
-Line thickness is capped at an upper bound for readability.
-All reported values elsewhere are computed without applying any thresholds, and visualizations of the unthresholded effectome are also provided in \Cref{fig:exp1s}b, \Cref{fig:exp2s}b.
+To visualize an inferred effectome (e.g., \Cref{fig:exp1}c, right), we plot arrows whose color intensity reflects the relative message norm, computed by concatenating all multi-dimensional messages across trial and time, taking the 2-norm, and then normalizing across all channels, with inferred communication and inputs normalized separately.
+The arrows in \Cref{fig:exp3}e, bottom are further scaled by a sigmoid function for visual contrast.
+All reported values elsewhere are computed without applying any thresholds or scaling, and heatmap visualizations of the effectome are also provided in \Cref{fig:exp1s}b, \Cref{fig:exp2s}b.